sbhattacharyay/dynamic_GOSE_model/README.md

 ## Overview

-This repository contains the code underlying the article entitled **Everything over time: a data-driven disease course of traumatic brain injury in European intensive care units** from the Collaborative European NeuroTrauma Effectiveness Research in TBI ([CENTER-TBI](https://www.center-tbi.eu/)) consortium.
+This repository contains the code underlying the article entitled **Contribution of clinical trajectory to outcome after traumatic brain injury: data-driven disease course in European intensive care units** from the Collaborative European NeuroTrauma Effectiveness Research in TBI ([CENTER-TBI](https://www.center-tbi.eu/)) consortium.
 In this file, we present the abstract, to outline the motivation for the work and the findings, and then a brief description of the code with which we generate these finding and achieve this objective.\
 \
 The code on this repository is commented throughout to provide a description of each step alongside the code which achieves it.